tuckyeah/game-of-gits/sad-tale.md

 Gonna make another chaaaange... for twice in myyyy liiiife I made some mistakes before with git but now i'm gonna make it riii-eee-iiight

+Making yet another change!
+For [three times] in myyyyy liiiiife!